kerumai/kerumai.github.com/_posts/2016-01-03-first-post.md

 published: true
 ---

-Going to start writing some posts, because I think I'm finally starting to have some things to say :)
+Going to start writing some posts, because I think I'm finally starting to have some things to say.

+But not today.
+Maybe tomorrow ;)